COVID-19 and Return of our Chess Club – Sunday 19 July

 He was one of the most active players in NSW in the last ten years.

-His greatest achievement was being awarded the FM title at the 2017 Oceania Zonal Championship in Auckland with a 6 out of 9 score.
+His greatest achievement was being awarded the FM title at the 2017 Oceania Zonal Championship in Auckland with a score of 6 out of 9.

 One of his chess skills that stood out was to keep looking for hidden tactical resources to escape defeat in lost positions and often against the odds he would succeed in doing so.